 DIY Mounting Snow White® Inlines

 If you have never mounted inline, ice or roller skates, we recommend that you get a mounting referral from your coach, contact us at Sk8gear or see your skating center pro shop.
-Any of these resources will provide you with more information and can usually provide satisfactory mounting and assembly services on site or by referral at a resonable price.
+Any of these resources will provide you with more information and can usually provide satisfactory mounting and assembly services on site or by referral at a reasonable price.

 Mounting your Snow White® inline frames is not difficult using the hardware provided with each frame set.
 This guide was developed using a combination of manufacturer's and customer's information.
 If you have ice skates, you can use them as a model for placement.
 Do not use quad roller skate mounting as a placement model.
 If you have any special needs when installing plates or blades, be sure to consult your coach or equipment specialist before mounting.